Do Large Language Models (Really) Need Statistical Foundations?

-\item \textit{Fairness:} LLMs can inherit and amplify societal biases present in their training data, leading to unfair or discriminatory outputs across different demographic groups (e.g., based on gender, race, religion) \citep{santurkar2023whose,kotek2023gender}.
+\item \textit{Fairness:} LLMs can inherit and amplify societal biases present in their training data, leading to discriminatory outputs across different demographic groups \citep{santurkar2023whose,kotek2023gender}.
 While addressing fairness is a complex socio-technical problem, statistics provides indispensable tools for defining, measuring, and mitigating bias.
-This includes developing quantitative fairness metrics, auditing models for systematic biases using statistical tests, and incorporating fairness considerations into various stages of the LLM pipeline---from data curation and pre-training objectives to alignment processes or even directly during generation of outputs \citep{zhang2024fair,chakraborty2024maxmin}.
+Recent empirical research has moved beyond simple disparity metrics to statistical frameworks that account for the stochastic nature of generation.
+For instance, \citet{liu2024bias} introduced a bias-volatility decomposition which reveals that alignment techniques like RLHF often reduce systematic bias at the cost of increasing volatility, implying that the model's behavior becomes statistically less predictable for minority groups.
+Furthermore, evaluations of mitigation strategies indicate that surface-level alignment often fails to remove underlying dependencies \citep{bai2025explicitly}.
+In light of this, open statistical problems remain, particularly in developing sample-efficient auditing procedures for subgroups, formulating fairness frameworks to distinguish between stereotypes and necessary semantic correlations, and incorporating fairness considerations into various stages of the LLM pipeline---from data curation and pre-training objectives to alignment processes or even directly during generation of outputs \citep{zhang2024fair,chakraborty2024maxmin}.

 \end{itemize}

 \paragraph{Exploiting the generative interface.} The autoregressive nature of LLMs, specifically, next-token prediction, allows one to treat LLMs as a black-box machine that outputs a multinomial distribution, which is used to sample the next token.
 This probabilistic viewpoint allows us to develop statistical methods by leveraging the sampling properties of multinomial distributions, without needing to delve into the complexity of how the Transformer architecture computes the distributions.